What does contextualization in missions mean?

 Originally appeared in Communicating Cross-Culturally.
 Adapted and used under the "Fair Use" provision of the 1976 U.S. Copyright Act

 During a visit to an American southwestern university, you are invited by a friend who is preparing for service in the Peace Corps to attend a class with him.
-In his lecture, the instructor explains the kind of problems that may be encountered in introducing more efficient methods or machines to (for example) Indian nationals or Amerindians.
-He explains that the problems may well stem from the fact that representatives of the Peace Corps and representatives of these other cultures understand the notion of "progress" in very different ways.
+In his lecture, the instructor explains the problems that may be encountered in trying to inrduce what might be more efficient methods or machines to (for example) Indian nationals or Amerindians.
+He explains that the problems may well stem from the fact that Peace Corps and representatives of these other cultures understand the notion of "progress" in very different ways.
 The Indian peasant may well ask "What is progress?" and inquire as to why he should adopt a method of rice-growing simply because it is more efficient.
 The American of European origin may see the exchange of horse and wagon for a pickup truck as a case of unquestioned progress, but for the Navajo Indian, it is simply a desirable substitute, not "progress"

 The instructor goes on to explain that the different ideas of "progress" are understandable when one stops to reconstruct the fundamental perspectives of the three cultures: